 (to explain, to recount, to instruct, to report).

-It is the purpose of “to explain” that we are continuing to delve into with a laser‑like focus; we are working to define the very best means for teaching and encouraging students “to explain” their thinking, especially in reading and math (writing is embedded, see above).
+It is the purpose of “to explain” that we are continuing to delve into with a laser-like focus; we are working to define the very best means for teaching and encouraging students “to explain” their thinking, especially in reading and math.
 At the same time, we take into consideration the four categories of knowledge and skills:

-It is the “thinking” category that we have put at the forefront this year.
-We are learning how to and then teaching students how to “make their thinking visible”.
+It is the “thinking” category that we have put at the forefront again this year.
+We are learning how to teach students to “make their thinking visible”.

 If and when something is reported we follow the HOAP process:

 The purpose of this process is ensure care for all involved, to increase student accountability, to teach conflict resolution skills, and to put in place a plan so that the behaviour is not repeated.